National Research Council Canada: Harper government budget cuts and muzzling of scientists

+In October 2012, McDougall and his appointee as VP Business Management, Dr. Ian Potter, served termination notices to all of the NRC's Business Development Officers (BDOs) across Canada, which ultimately impacted the majority of the NRC's intellectual property management, patenting, and business development activities conducted at the various NRC's research centres in Canada.

-The transformation of the NRC into a research and technology organization that focuses on "business-led research" was part of the Harper government's Economic Action Plan.
-On 7 May 2013, the NRC launched its new "business approach" in which it offered four business lines: strategic research and development, technical services, management of science and technology infrastructure and NRC-Industrial Research Assistance Program (IRAP).
+The transformation of the NRC into a research and technology organization focusing on "business-led research" was part of the Harper government's Economic Action Plan 2013.
+On 7 May 2013, the NRC launched its new "business approach" in which it offered four business lines: strategic research and development, technical services, management of science and technology infrastructure and the NRC-Industrial Research Assistance Program (IRAP).
 With these services, the NRC intended to shorten the gap between early stage research and development and commercialization.

-During his tenure as president, there was a drop in research publications and new patents from the NRC as the scientific staff was cut significantly.
+During McDougall's tenure as president, there was a drop in research publications and new patents from the NRC as the scientific staff was cut significantly.
 An article published in April 2016 and based on information from the office of the Minister of Science gave the following figures for the period 2011–2015: In the five years from 2011 through 2015, the number of studies in academic journals were 1,889, 1,650, 1,204, 1,017 and 549, respectively.
 (Figures from 2010 and earlier are generally in the 1,200 to 1,300 range.)
 The number of patents over the period 2011 to 2014 (with no figure available for 2015) are: 205, 251, 128 and 112, respectively.
 The years before 2011 averaged 250 to 300 patents per year.

 In September 2016, the office of the Minister of Science released figures showing that from 2010 to 2015, the number of research officers at the NRC fell by 26 per cent, and the number of scientists and engineers of all kinds fell by 22 per cent.

+In March 2016, John McDougall sent a three-sentence email to NRC employees, announcing that he was going on personal leave.
+Subsequently, NRC management announced that two major projects he had led would be abandoned: re-branding the NRC as "CNRCSolutions" – though colourful "CNRCSolutions" T-shirts and "branding books" had already been distributed, and re-organizing its three research divisions into five research divisions.
+Ian Potter abruptly resigned in 2018 after 16 months of private language training in his home town Edmonton.